hepplerj/Dissertation/ch5.dissertation.Heppler.md

 two years later showed a high incidence of cancer among people whose primary source of drinking water came from the contaminated surface waters.
-New Orleans' contaminated waters helped prompt the passage of the Safe Drinking Water Act (SWDA) in 1974 that established quality standards.^[@nash2006inescapable, 173; @hays1987beauty, 198.
+New Orleans' contaminated waters helped prompt the passage of the Safe Drinking Water Act (SWDA) in 1974 that established federal quality standards.^[@nash2006inescapable, 173; @hays1987beauty, 198.
 Water quality standards trace themselves to the early twentieth century when the U.S. Public Health Service adopted quality standards for drinking water regarding the presence of *E. coli* used to combat the spread of typhoid.]
-The Safe Drinking Water Act established "maximum contaminant levels" (MCLs) that, in the words of historian Linda Nash, "assumed . .
+SWDA established "maximum contaminant levels" (MCLs) that, in the words of historian Linda Nash, "assumed . .
 . a level of exposure below which no adverse health effects would occur in any place, at any time."^[@nash2006inescapable, 173.]
 MCLs also